cmayer/MitoGeneExtractor/example-analysis-with-Snakemake-workflow-using-compressed-fastq-files-as-input/README-snakemake-workflog-for-fastq-files.md

 # Example analysis using a Snakemake workflow and MitoGeneExtractor to search for mitochondrial genes in multiple fastq files:

+IMPORTANT: This example analysis is still under construction.
+The only example analysis that is fully implemented and documented can be found in the folder "example-analysis-for-MitoGeneExtractor".

 Snakemake is not a prerequisite to use MitoGeneExtractor, but it provides a convenient method to to analyse a large number of data sets.
 Snakemake is a workflow management system which allows upscaling of data analyses in a reproducible way.